-- If a project withdraws during the Customer Engagement Window or at the Decision Point to Enter Phase 1, it forfeits 25% of its Study Deposit, unless the project withdraws within 5 Business Days of the NYISO publishing the cluster member list. - If a project withdraws at or before the Decision Point at the conclusion of Phase 1, it forfeits 50% of the Study Deposit and 10% of the Phase 1 entry Deposit. - If a project withdraws at or before the Decision Point at the conclusion of Phase 2, it forfeits 100% of the Study Deposit and 20% of the Phase 2 entry Deposit. - If a project accepts its project cost allocation and pays cash or posts Security, and later withdraws, it may forfeit up to 100% of this deposit if other projects are relying on the CTOAFs or upgrades.
+- If a project withdraws during the Application Window, there is no withdrawal penalty - Withdrawal Penalty 1 If a project withdraws during the Customer Engagement Window or at the Decision Point to Enter Phase 1, it forfeits 25% of its Study Deposit, unless the project withdraws within 5 Business Days of the NYISO publishing the cluster member list. - Withdrawal Penalty 2 If a project withdraws during Phase 1 or at the Decision Point at the conclusion of Phase 1, it forfeits 50% of the Study Deposit and 10% of the Phase 1 entry Deposit. - Withdrawal Penalty 3 If a project withdraws during Phase 2 or at the Decision Point at the conclusion of Phase 2, it forfeits 100% of the Study Deposit and 20% of the Phase 2 entry Deposit. - Security Forfeiture If a project accepts its project cost allocation and pays cash or posts Security, and later withdraws, it may forfeit up to 100% of this deposit if other projects are relying on the CTOAFs or upgrades.

-- Reduce penalty amount for physical infeasibility issues: - The below proposal strikes an appropriate balance between fairness and deterring speculative Interconnection Requests. - Proposed reductions: - Reduce withdrawal penalty at Customer Engagement Window decision period to \$10,000 (vs. 25% of study deposit) - Reduce withdrawal penalty at end of Phase 1 to 50% of the Study Deposit (vs. 50% of the Study Deposit plus 10% of the Phase 1 entry Deposit) - Reduce withdrawal penalty at end of Phase 2 to 100% of the Study Deposit (vs. 100% of the Study Deposit plus 20% of the Phase 2 entry Deposit) - Above reductions only permitted if there is a physical infeasibility determination precluding project from moving forward (i.e., not just increase in costs)
+- Reduce penalty amount for physical infeasibility issues: - The below proposal strikes an appropriate balance between fairness and deterring speculative Interconnection Requests. - Reductions: - Reduce Withdrawal Penalty 1 amount to \$10,000 (vs. 25% of study deposit) - Reduce Withdrawal Penalty 2 amount to 50% of the Study Deposit (vs. 50% of the Study Deposit plus 10% of the Phase 1 entry Deposit) - Reduce Withdrawal Penalty 3 amount to 100% of the Study Deposit (vs. 100% of the Study Deposit plus 20% of the Phase 2 entry Deposit) - Above reductions only permitted if there is a physical infeasibility determination precluding project from moving forward (i.e., not just increase in costs)

-- Reduce penalty amount for increases in upgrades costs: - Only applicable at end of Phase 2 (for increases to Phase 1 cost estimates) - Proposed reductions: - Applies if cost increase is greater than 50% (i.e., the final cost allocation at end of Phase 1 vs. total non-SDU cost allocation that Interconnection Customer rejects at end of Phase 2). - Reduces withdrawal penalty at end of Phase 2 to 100% of the Study Deposit (vs. 100% of the Study Deposit plus 20% of the Phase 2 entry Deposit)
+• Reduce penalty amount for increases in upgrades costs:

+- Only applicable at end of Phase 2 (for increases to Phase 1 cost estimates) - Reductions: - Applies if cost increase is greater than 50% (i.e., the final cost allocation at end of Phase 1 vs. total non-SDU cost allocation that Interconnection Customer rejects at end of Phase 2). - Reduces Withdrawal Penalty 3 amount to 100% of the Study Deposit (vs. 100% of the Study Deposit plus 20% of the Phase 2 entry Deposit)